David Clarkson (ice hockey): Personal life

 Clarkson was born in Etobicoke, Ontario, growing up in the Mimico neighbourhood.
 He and his wife Brittney have five children – three daughters and two sons.
 The family resides in Castle Pines, Colorado.
-Clarkson volunteered in 2017 as an assistant coach for the Upper Arlington High School hockey team, in Arlington, Ohio, before taking on the head coaching job the following year.
+Clarkson volunteered in 2017 as an assistant coach for the Upper Arlington High School hockey team, in Upper Arlington, Ohio, before taking on the head coaching job the following year.